edinburghlivinglab/ddc/pages/assignment_r1.md

 If you're stuck in writing this section, some of the issues you might think about are:

-* How have you dealt with challenges of engaging with people in the University community.
+* How have you dealt with challenges of engaging with people at your site.
 * What has been your experience of working within a team and sharing out work, responsibilities and roles?
 * What aspects of the course have worked well for you, and what would you like to see changed?

 ## Your contribution

-Say what your personal contribution was to the team effort during the Fast Hack.
+Say what your personal contribution was to the team effort during the Design Sprint.

 # 7. Conclusions